DARK-NI/E-Bomb-V2/README.md

 * version:2
 * Created by Md Nazmul Islam
 * Don't Try to decompile or edit this tool.
-* This tool is only for friend's prank.Don't use this tool for unethical work.I won' responsible for any misuse.use it at your own risk
+* This tool is only for friend's prank.Don't use this tool for unethical work.I won't responsible for any misuse.use it at your own risk

 # Installation Command: